 - How much myopia, or other refractive error, is present?
 A refraction test will measure the amount of refractive error present.

-- A measurement of your cornea is made by computerized corneal topography that produces a contour map to show the curve of your cornea.
-This information is also fed into the laser to give a more accurate customized treatment.
+- A measurement of your cornea is made by computerised corneal topography that produces a contour map to show the curve of your cornea.
+This information is also fed into the laser to give a more accurate customised treatment.